How to Apply

 Applicants should indicate on the online application that they are applying for a dual degree program.

-Undergraduate juniors from Georgetown University who are interested in applying for the five-year accelerated MAGES/BSFS program should contact MAGES for more information.
+Undergraduate juniors from Georgetown University who are interested in applying for the five-year accelerated MAGES/BSFS program should contact MAGES and their undergraduate Dean for more information.